Skip to content

 Suddenly, a flash of bright neon green-blue appears out of the corner of my eye.
 Lake Verdon.

-It peeks through open patches of tree, until the road and my view are completely unobstructed.
+It peeks through open patches of tree until the road and my view are completely unobstructed.
 Wow.

 We reach a bridge connecting the two departments that stretches over the river, and we get out to capture the iconic photos we’d seen online.

-It’s then we notice the plethora of visitors canoeing, kayaking and paddle boating on the waters; a serene scene that quickly changes our choice from hiking to kayaking.
+It’s then we notice the plethora of visitors canoeing, kayaking, and paddle boating on the waters; a serene scene that quickly changes our choice from hiking to kayaking.

-From this bridge we see numerous rental centers from above, and drive down to rent a kayak for 26 Euros ($29 USD) for two hours.
+From this bridge, we see numerous rental centers from above and drive down to rent a kayak for 26 Euros ($29 USD) for two hours.

-The paddling trip is scenic, allowing us to take in the gorge from below as cliffside swallows us up, as well as friendly.
+The paddling trip is scenic, allowing us to take in the gorge from below as the cliffside swallows us up, as well as friendly.

-We get offered shots of whiskey by a passing boat of Swiss tourists, jump out to swim in the chilly waters and post up on the numerous beaches along the way.
+We get offered shots of whiskey by a passing boat of Swiss tourists, jump out to swim in the chilly waters, and post up on the numerous beaches along the way.

 South Of France Road Trip